outaagunga/documentation/strategy-forex.md

 2. **Volatility Filter**

    * Volatility filter passes if:
-          BBWidth is expanding (BBWidth > BBWidth[1]) AND the Leading Band distance from Middle Band increased by at least 0.5 × ATR compared to the previous bar, while the Trailing Band contraction is less than 0.5 × ATR
+          BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Leading Band distance from Middle Band increased by at least 0.5 × ATR compared to the previous bar, while the Trailing Band contraction is less than 0.5 × ATR
-   * BBWidth is considered flat if: abs(BBWidth − BBWidth[1]) ≤ ε   where:
+   * BBWidth is considered flat if: abs(Normalized BBWidth − Normalized BBWidth[1]) ≤ ε   where:
-          ε = small threshold (e.g 0.1 × ATR or percentage of BBWidth)
+          ε = small threshold (e.g 0.1 × ATR or percentage of Normalized BBWidth)

 3. **Price Location**